 Adding the cheqd network to your Keplr wallet

-In order to see $CHEQ in your Keplr wallet, you’ll need to follow the steps below which enables Keplr to auto-discover the cheqd network.
+To see $CHEQ in your Keplr wallet, you’ll need to follow the steps below, which enable Keplr to auto-discover the cheqd network.

 - Sign in to your Keplr wallet on your browser (do not use the mobile app)